 Ordinary investments consist mainly of investments in production facilities, production equipment and intangible assets, primarily capitalised development expenses.
-Of the ordinary investments of 424.9 MEUR (394.1) during 2021, approximately 70 per cent (69) were capitalised expenses for development work.
+Of the ordinary investments of 567.5 MEUR (424.9) during 2022, approximately 67 per cent (70) were capitalised expenses for development work.
 Development work is primarily performed in Hexagon's R&D centres with its primary units located in Switzerland, China, India and the USA, that results in products and services that are sold worldwide.
-The remaining part of the current investments, approximately 30 per cent, comprised mostly of investments in new facilities in Hongdao, China and in business equipment and machines.
+The remaining part of the current investments, approximately 33 per cent, comprised mostly of investments in new facilities and in business equipment and machines.
 All current investments during the year have been financed by cash flow from operating activities.
-Investments corresponded to 10 per cent (10) of net sales.
+Investments corresponded to 11 per cent (10) of net sales.
 Hexagon does not expect any material change to current investment levels as a percentage of net sales in the near future.
-Depreciation, amortisation and impairment during the year amounted to -578.9 MEUR (-534.2).
+Depreciation, amortisation and impairment during the year amounted to -467.0 MEUR (-578.9).